NITCbase/nitcbase.github.io/docs/Roadmap/Stage09.md

 :::note Learning Objectives

-- Complete the implementation of the NITCbase commands that do the following operations
+- Complete the implementation of **SELECT** and **PROJECT** operations in NITCbase
-  - selection
-  - projection
-  - a combination of both selection and projection

 :::

 ## Introduction

 In previous stages, you had implemented linear search on relations and a rudimentary version of the [SELECT](../User%20Interface%20Commands/dml.md#select--from-table-where) command to select records from a relation.
-In this stage, we will complete the implementation of the select operation and the projection operation.
+In this stage, we will complete the implementation of the select operation and the project operation.

-As discussed earlier, a selection operation in relational algebra involves fetching all records that satisfy some condition.
+As discussed earlier, a SELECT operation in relational algebra involves fetching all the records that satisfy a given condition.
 Our previous implementation would select records from a relation and print them to the console.
-The actual NITCbase specification defines the select operation as selecting records from a relation and creating a new relation with that subset of records.
+The actual NITCbase specification defines the SELECT operation as selecting records from a relation that satisfy a specific condition and writing those records into a newly created relation of a specified name.
 Since we have now implemented relation creation, we can finish our implementation of the [SELECT \* FROM TABLE WHERE](../User%20Interface%20Commands/dml.md#select--from-table-where) command.

-A projection operation is used to pick a subset of columns from the relation.
-In NITCbase, doing a project operation on a relation would result in the creation of a new relation with a subset of the attributes of the source relation.
+A PROJECT operation on a relation is used to pick a subset of columns from the relation.
+In NITCbase, doing a PROJECT operation on a relation would result in the creation of a new relation with a subset of the attributes of the source relation.
 The required attributes will be picked from each record and inserted into the new relation.

 Once you implement the `select()` and `project()` operations in the [Algebra Layer](../Design/Algebra%20Layer.md), you will be able to add the following commands to your NITCbase using a combination of the two functions.